Skip to Content

 Campsite Options

 With a truck and camper, you have more campsite options to choose from.
-There are a couple of reasons for this.
-First, the smaller footprint of truck campers allows you to access campgrounds with length restrictions.
+The smaller footprint of truck campers allows you to access campgrounds with length restrictions.
 A truck and camper can fit in pretty much every campsite that is accessible by road.
 As long as the rig is less than 20 feet long, you can camp in pretty much any campground.

-Truck campers paired with 4×4 trucks also provide increased off-road capabilities.
-The extra traction and higher clearance of a truck allow you to access more remote campsites that may be unreachable with a travel trailer.
+Truck campers paired with 4×4 trucks also provide off-road capabilities.
+The extra traction and higher clearance of a 4×4 truck allows you to access more remote campsites that you may not be able to reach with a trailer.
 For example, there are lots of free campsites on public lands that can only be accessed with a 4×4 vehicle.
 You can also go winter camping more easily.
-A 4×4 truck can handle snow and ice.
-This off-road advantage opens up a world of unique and scenic camping opportunities.
+This opens up lots of unique and scenic campsite options.

-In addition, it is easier to stealth camp in urban areas with a truck camper.
+In addition, it’s easier to stealth camp in urban areas with a truck camper.
 The small size allows you to more easily find parking in cities.
 It’s nice being able to camp in cities and explore more urban areas once in a while.

 A campground on a lake during the morning

-Winner: You have more campsite options when you use a truck camper instead of a travel trailer.
+Winner: You have more campsite options when you use a truck camper.

 Height Restrictions

 While driving with a truck camper, you need to keep an eye out for height restrictions.
 You’ll have to look out for low bridges, overhanging tree branches, and other obstacles.
 You also can’t drive through a drive-thru or into a parking garage.
-This limits where you can drive.
+This can limit where you can drive.

 Not all models are tall.
 There are pop-up truck campers that only add a foot or so to the height of the truck.